Tamanrasset: Climate

+Economy

+As of 1991 Tamanrasset is a centre of trade across the Sahara Desert and into neighbouring countries.

+Communications and transport

+In 1991 there was a television downlink, but William Langawiesche stated there was "no decent postal service" and "no good road".

 Education

 4.3% of the population has a tertiary education, and another 14.1% has completed secondary education.
 The overall literacy rate is 69.8%, and is 78.4% among males and 60.8% among females.

 Localities

-The commune is composed of 14 localities:
+The commune consists of 14 localities: